 It’s available in black, brown, or blue goatskin with a calfskin line (the brown and blue editions are evangelicalbible.com exclusives), and black calfsplit with a paste-over (also called paste-off or paste-down).
 It comes in the standard Cambridge clamshell box.
 I’m reviewing the blue goatskin, ISBN: 9781108440639, Model KJ676:XRL, made by Royal Jongbloed in the Netherlands.

-The Cambridge Turquoise is available for pre-order at EvangelicalBible.com
+The Cambridge Turquoise is now available in blue or brown at EvangelicalBible.com

 Cover and Binding

 The cover is navy blue goatskin.
 The blue (and the brown) were produced in collaboration with Schuyler Bibles and are exclusive to EvangelicalBible.com.
 It has a deep pebbly natural grain with excellent texture and a shiny finish.
 It’s flexible enough to roll like a newspaper but not so flexible that you can’t hold in open in one hand (my preferred method because I don’t like holding the paper).
 It has enough structure to hold its shape but it’s not stiff at all.
 It has perimeter stitching with blue thread that blends with the cover.

 The text on the cover is gold.
 The front of the cover has HOLY BIBLE while the spine has HOLY BIBLE, KING JAMES VERSION, RED LETTER EDITION, the Cambridge KJV seal, and CAMBRIDGE.
 It also includes 5 raised spine ribs (which helps protect the text on the spine from scuffs.
 It smells great.